 And those are the easy ones!

-Try showing up cold to a scene where ALL you know is that there is a report of shots fired!
-How do YOU assess, decide, and act, and do so in split seconds?
-Would YOU be able to?
+Try showing up cold to a scene where all you know is that there is a report of shots fired!
+How do you assess, decide, and act, and do so in split seconds?
+Would you be able to act at all?

 The police do an incredibly hard and an incredibly dangerous job every single day.
 They show up to help those who need it.
 No questions.
 Get the call and go.
 Thank God!

 Can things be better?
 Of course and always.
-That is the concept of continual improvement... and the Police are the first group wanting to work across the board to make it better!
+And the Police are the first group wanting to work across the board to make it better!

 But the data doesn’t reveal racism among the Police.
 What the data does reveal is an unbelievably high level of professionalism, skill and restraint exercised by the Police in the millions and millions of interactions they have with citizens every year across this country, and they should be thanked, not spat upon or have bricks thrown at them.

 Finally, since it is obvious we cannot have a society without Law Enforcement, you must ask seriously what the motivation is on the part of those suggesting we defund the Police?